UppsalaNLP/UU_SwedishNovels_1800-1940/README.md

 ## Acknowledgements
 This work is funded by the Swedish Research Council under project 2020-02617: *Fictional prose and language change.
 The role of colloquialization in the history of Swedish 1830–1930*.

+Computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS), partially funded by the Swedish Research Council through grant agreement no. 2022-06725, and the Uppsala Multidisciplinary Center for Advanced Computational Science (UPPMAX).

 Thank you to Johan Roxendal at Littaraturbanken for helping to extract the original source files.

 ## Contact